Cambodian Civil War: Shape of things to come

 Also hidden from scrutiny was the growing antagonism between the Khmer Rouge and their North Vietnamese allies.
 The radical leadership of the party could never escape the suspicion that Hanoi had designs on building an Indochinese federation with the North Vietnamese as its master.
 The Khmer Rouge were ideologically tied to the Chinese, while North Vietnam's chief supporters, the Soviet Union, still recognized the Lon Nol government as legitimate.

 After the signing of the Paris Peace Accords, PAVN cut off the supply of arms to the Khmer Rouge, hoping to force them into a cease-fire.
 When the Americans were freed by the signing of the accords to turn their air power completely on the Khmer Rouge, this too was blamed on Hanoi.
-During the year, these suspicions and attitudes led the party leadership to carry out purges within their ranks.
+During the year, these suspicions and attitudes led the party leadership to carry out purges within their own ranks.
 Most of the Hanoi-trained members were then executed on the orders of Pol Pot.

 As time passed, the need of the Khmer Rouge for the support of Prince Sihanouk lessened.
 The organization demonstrated to the people of the 'liberated' areas in no uncertain terms that open expressions of support for Sihanouk would result in their liquidation.
 Although the prince still enjoyed the protection of the Chinese, when he made public appearances overseas to publicize the GRUNK cause, he was treated with almost open contempt by Ministers Ieng Sary and Khieu Samphan.
 In June, the prince told Italian journalist Oriana Fallaci that when "they [the Khmer Rouge] have sucked me dry, they will spit me out like a cherry stone."

 By the end of 1973, Sihanouk loyalists had been purged from all of GRUNK's ministries, and all of the prince's supporters within the insurgent ranks were also eliminated.
 Shortly after Christmas, as the insurgents were gearing up for their final offensive, Sihanouk spoke with the French diplomat Etienne Manac'h.
 He said that his hopes for a moderate socialism akin to Yugoslavia's must now be totally dismissed.
 Hoxha's Albania, he said, would be the model.